Rosenthal's reagent: Oligimerization of 1-Alkenes

+Applications

 The main area of application is the synthesis of synthetically challenging organic structures such as macrocycles and heterometallacycles.
 Rosenthal's reagent allows the selective preparation of these compounds with high yields.

 Currently, Rosenthal's reagent is often used instead of Negishi's reagent (1-butene)zirconocene to generate zirconocene fragments as it offers a number of compelling advantages.
 Unlike Negishi's reagent, Rosenthal's reagent is stable at room temperature and can be stored indefinitely under an inert atmosphere.
 A much more precise control over the stoichiometry of reactions is possible, especially because the instable (1-butene)zirconocene cannot be formed quantitatively.
 Stoichiometric and catalytic reactions can be performed and influenced by the use of different ligands, metals and substrate substituents.
 While for titanium complexes, a dissociative reaction mechanism has been observed, zirconium complexes favor an associative pathway.
 The combination of these organometallic complexes with different suitable substrates (e.g. carbonyl compounds, acetylenes, imines, azoles, etc.) often leads to novel bond types and reactivities.
 A particularly interesting aspect is the novel C–C coupling reaction of nitriles to form precursors for the realization of so far unknown heterometallacycles.
 As main side products of coupling reactions with Rosenthal's reagent, pyridine and bis(trimethylsilyl)acetylene are obtained.
 These compounds are soluble and volatile, and therefore easy to remove from the product mixture.

+Recent Developments

+Past synthesis, including those mentioned previously, have been straightforward, but require extreme caution in the exclusion of water and air to obtain a pure, catalytically useful complex.
+The success of the synthesis is also heavily dependent on the quality of Mg(0) used.
+In 2020, Beckhaus and coworkers reported a more robust synthesis of titanocene bis(trimethylsilyl)acetylene from Cp2TiCl2 and EtMgBr.
+This synthesis is predicted to have a positive impact on the growth of investigations into applications of the complex.

+Similarly, the synthesis of other titanocene bis(trimethylsilyl) acetylene complexes have been reported, such as the low-valent ansa-dimethylsilylene, dimethylmethylene–bis(cyclopentadienyl)titanium.

+History

+Titanocene bis(trimethylsilyl)acetylene complexes were first mentioned by the group of Vol’pin in Moscow in 1961.
+Using the isolobal analogy, the group argued that silacyclopropanes would be a stable group of compounds, due to their similarities to the cyclopropenyl cation.
+However, true three-membered rings containing a silicon atom and a carbon-carbon double bond, silirenes, were not reported until 1971.
+Seyferth and coworkers were the first to synthesize these molecules.
+Later, Vol’pin again utilized the isolobal analogy to react diphenylacetylene with titanocene (Cp2Ti, where Cp = cyclopentadienyl, rather than dialkylsilene) in an attempt to synthesize unsaturated 1-heterocyclopropanes.
+Although this was unsuccessful, titanocyclopropane (Cp2Ti(η2-PhC2Ph)) was isolated.
+In 1988, Vol’pin selected the alkyne bis(trimethylsilyl)acetylene as the most likely reactant for the synthesis of a stable titanocene-alkyl complex.
+The group, led by the postdoctoral associate Rosenthal, successfully obtained Cp2Ti(η2-Me3SiC2SiMe3) in high yield, as a yellow-orange substance.